 How long do you retain candidate data?

-Our standard period is 3 years after which we pseudonymise or remove the data completely.
-We are looking to introduce an update that will allow our clients to set a lower individual period if they wish.
+Our standard period is 1 year after which we pseudonymise or remove the data completely.
+We allow clients to change this time period according to the clients own legitimate interest policy.